MrPlusGH/NPlusMiner/OptionalMiners/Readme.txt

 Optional miners details:

+- Miners-2.1.1.zip
+   - 2.1.2 switched most algo to CcminerTpruvotcuda9 to support bigger rigs (more than 8 cards)
+   - Users with smaller rigs might want to go back to CcminerAlexis as in 2.1.1 if they experience better hashrates
+   - Simply unzip the file in .\Miners folder

 - ccminerenemy
          Note that ccminerenemy is closed source and therefore is NOT enabled in NPlusMiner by default It is not recommended to use ccminerenemy on any machine which hosts wallets or other information.